indiesoftby/defold-playable-ads/README.md

 - **AppLovin:** [Playable Preview](https://p.applov.in/playablePreview?create=1)
 - **Unity Ads and IronSource:** [MRAID Validator](https://tools.playablemaker.com/mraid-validator)

+Platform integration is selected at runtime by the APIs injected into the ad webview: Google `ExitApi`, Facebook `FbPlayableAd`, Mintegral `window.install`, or a complete MRAID API.
+The plugin does not inject a fake `mraid` object or use the user agent to select the ad network; the user agent is only used to choose the iOS or Android store URL.
+Luna-specific events such as `luna:build` are only relevant when a playable is exported through Unity Playworks/Luna.

 ## About A Playable Ad

 A [playable ad](https://learn.g2crowd.com/playable-ads) is an interactive advertisement, mostly used to promote mobile games.
 A playable ad acts as a demo of the game (or product), allowing users to quickly play the game directly in the ad before downloading it.